railsware/js-routes/Readme.md

 */
 ```

-If you need to customize routes file create initializer, like `config/initializers/jsroutes.rb`:
+**Optional**: If you need to customize routes file create initializer, like `config/initializers/jsroutes.rb`:

 ``` ruby
 JsRoutes.setup do |config|